 With the Dublin Brigade

-Unfortunately no Military Pension file for Charles McCabe is online, so very little is known about his activities before his involvement in the Burning.
-He said he joined the Irish Volunteers in 1917 and is mentioned (with Christy Fitzsimons) in the file (24SP2772) for Thomas Donnelly of F Coy – who came from Glaslough Street, Monaghan – as having seized a rifle from Clontarf Town Hall in 1920.
+Since this article was posted, the Military Pension files for Charles McCabe have been released online.
+Unfortunately they do not add much about his activities prior to 1921.
+He joined the Irish Volunteers in December 1917 and is mentioned (with Christy Fitzsimons) in the file (24SP2772) for Thomas Donnelly of F Coy as having seized a rifle from Clontarf Town Hall in 1920.
 In his Army record shared by the McCabe family, Charlie just mentions he “took part in nearly all the engagements in his Coy area…. was arrested on 25 May 1921”.
 It seems he was being his modest self – his obituary says he was wounded twice during the Tan War.
 And his 2nd Battalion was of course recognised as a highly active fighting unit.

-Most likely he was involved in their big attack on the London & North Western Railway Hotel used as a base by Auxy Q Company on 11 April 1921.
-Charlie did live in the close vicinity, at 5 Commons Street, only a short walk upriver off the North Wall.
+McCabe was involved in their big attack on the London & North Western Railway Hotel used as a base by Auxy Q Company on 11 April 1921.
+Charlie lived in the close vicinity, at 5 Commons Street, only a short walk upriver off the North Wall.
 His son Frank says the address was a safe house owned by Monaghan couple John and Kate McCarney.
 “My father lived in the attic room for ease of escape [in case of military raids].
 Many a night he slept on the roof”.

 The Custom House and Kilmainham Gaol

-We do know that Charles McCabe was definitely mobilised for the Burning the following month and took part in the operation.
+Charles McCabe was mobilised for the Burning the following month and took part in the operation.

 By the way, here is an amazing Custom House coincidence.